nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Commands to Manage Links / URLs

-Summary of the commands to manage links can be found [here](#summary-of-link-commands)
+Summary of the commands to manage links can be found [here](#summary-of-link-commands).

 #### Add a new link: `add link`